Kenan Thompson Announces New Show Airing On NBC: ‘Mark Your Calendars’

-Kenan Thompson has announced his new NBC comedy which is scheduled to air in February.
-The comedian and longest-running member of the cast of Saturday Night Live told his followers to “mark your calendars” for its debut on the peacock network, where he will play a widowed dad and father to two young girls.
+Kenan Thompson has announced his new NBC comedy show which is scheduled to air in February.
+The comedian and currently longest-running cast member of Saturday Night Live told his followers to “mark your calendars” for the show’s debut on the Peacock network.
+He will play a widowed dad and father to two young girls on Kenan.

-In the Instagram share seen below, Kenan showed off the cast, which includes his Saturday Night Live co-star Chris Redd, film and television star Don Johnson, and twins Dani and Dannah Lane.
+In the Instagram share seen below, Kenan showed off the cast, which includes his Saturday Night Live co-star Chris Redd, film and television star Don Johnson, and twins Dani and Dannah Lockett.
 The close-up shot gives fans a good look at Kenan‘s stars, with the tag line about how difficult raising children is.

 Kenan was set to debut in 2020 reported Deadline in a story published in January of last year.
 However, the network wanted to give the actor time to craft the show and manage his workload, as he is still a cast member of both SNL and Bring The Funny.